If I was to ask you to tell me about your favourite Nepalese food, what would you say?

 Would you be like me and pause, rack your brain, and come up with nothing?

-Crouching in the shadow of its larger southern sibling India, the cuisine of Nepal goes largely unrecognised by much of the world.
+Crouching in the shadow of its larger southern sibling India, Nepalese food goes largely unrecognised by much of the world.
 And until four weeks ago, I was no different.

 Incorrectly, but like many others, I assumed it would be the same as Indian.
 Yet as you’ll see, it is so much more than that, with strong influences from Tibet, south east asia, and most importantly from within Nepal itself.